-At the trial, Adams pledges to lead their unit on a rescue mission to restore the damage done “19 ON A ROCK”.
-As Jamison’s fate is decide, Captain Rennon’s fate also plays out in an enemy detention ward, “20 LAST RITES (REPRISE.)
-After the trial’s conclusion, there is a musical epilogue, “21 WE WANT YOU ON OUR TEAM (REPRISE).”
+At the trial, Adams pledges to lead their unit on a rescue mission to restore the damage done “16 ON A ROCK”.
+As Jamison’s fate is decide, Captain Rennon’s fate also plays out in an enemy detention ward, “17 LAST RITES (REPRISE.)
+After the trial’s conclusion, the cast sings a musical epilogue, “18 WE WANT YOU ON OUR TEAM (REPRISE).”

 Several generations into the future, two nomadic factions are at war.
 “01 HEAVEN’S SOLDIERS” After an opening raid “01a ADVANCING (INSTRUMENTAL)", Captain Rennon conducts a funeral, honoring the fallen “02 LAST RITES”.
 Soldier Jamison is then given a fallen comrade’s youth-training duties, and her reading clearance is upgraded.
 While studying, she chances upon forbidden writings from the past (planted by The Civilian), conflating historical examples of non-violence with passages about the “Unified States” “03 THE PLEDGE.”
 She then attempts to explain these historical writings to her bed-partner, Soldier Adams, but all he can fixate on is the ancient weapon that could destroy all one’s enemies all at once.
 “04 JUST ONE SHOT.”

-On Jamison’s first day as youth-trainer “05 WE ARE ALL PARTS”, “06 LOOKING IN THE MIRROR”, she tests out her newly-learned peace-tactics during war games, “07 BOMBARDMENT” (INSTRUMENTAL), and finds some success with them.
-She later attempts to tell Doctor Sullivan about this, but the doctor is too excited about a drug she’s just developed that promises to make torturing prisoners obsolete, “08 GOODBYE TO MAYBES”.
+On Jamison’s first day as youth-trainer, she tests out her newly-learned peace-tactics during war games, and finds some success with them.
+She later attempts to tell Doctor Sullivan about this, but the doctor is too excited about a drug she’s just developed that promises to make torturing prisoners obsolete, “05 GOODBYE TO MAYBES”.
 It is tested on a prisoner captured in the opening raid, and they gain valuable intelligence, leading to plans for a new offensive.

 Heavens' Soldiers Demo Tracks

 I’ve always believed nonviolent actions to be more effective than violence.
 To prove this, I set out to write a musical that would challenge the boundaries of this belief, by testing it against the backdrop of a warzone.
-After a few false starts of trying to write a story where nonviolent peace-tactics actually worked in a warzone, I found that of course they wouldn’t work, the whole thing would be a gigantic mess!
-After this revelation, the story I found became: what could have led someone to try nonviolent tactics in a warzone in the first place, and could there possibly be any bit of hope at all salvaged from the ashes of such a show of naive idealism?
-The answers came with a little religious satire, a little science fiction puzzle-plotting, and a lot of power chords.
-Outside of these elements, my hope for the musical is to excite a sense that: even when the world is at its most darkest, there's a light that won’t be kept from bubbling to the surface for long.
-And when it does come, and redemption for impossible intentions seems almost possible -- you never know what form that hope might take...
+After trying to write a story where nonviolent peace-tactics actually worked in a warzone, I found that of course they wouldn’t work, the whole thing would be a gigantic mess!
+After this, the story became: what could have led someone to try nonviolent tactics in a warzone in the first place, and could there possibly be any bit of hope salvaged from the ashes of naive idealism?
+The answers came with a little religious satire, a little science fiction puzzle-plotting, and plenty of power chords.
+Apart from these elements, my hope for the musical is to excite a sense that: even when things are at their darkest, there's a light that won’t be kept from bubbling to the surface for long.
+And when it does come - when redemption for impossible intentions seems impossible -- you never know what form that hope might take ...

 Sample from Score